chantelwetzel-noaa/data_summary/doc/_main.md

 # Starry rockfish
  The most recent assessment of Starry rockfish was a data-limited assessment conducted in 2010.
 Across available data, Starry rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 4,939 length observations, 0 age readings, and 83 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 615 length observations, 0 age readings, and 5 otoliths that are available to be aged.
-In California, since 2000, a total of 615 length observations, 0 age readings, and 5 otoliths have been collected
+In California, since 2000, a total of 615 length observations, 0 age readings, and 5 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 30,862 length observations, 0 age readings, and 36 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 30,862 length observations, 0 age readings, and 36 otoliths that are available to be aged.
-In California, since 2003, a total of 30,862 length observations, 0 age readings, and 36 otoliths have been collected
+In California, since 2003, a total of 30,862 length observations, 0 age readings, and 36 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 79 length observations, 0 age readings, and 73 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 1,805 length observations, 0 age readings, and 1,726 otoliths that are available to be aged.